rhc/crossover/README.md

 # Crossover

-This gem allows  following apps to work together:
+This gem provides a CLI (Command Line Interface) that allows the following apps  to work together

 The client app